Boise Towne Square: October 2021 shooting

 On October 25, 2021, two people were killed and four others, including a Boise Police Department officer, were injured after a shooting occurred in the mall.
 The gunman, identified as 27-year-old Jacob James Bergquist (born December 1993), a resident from Chicago who was born in Minnesota and raised in Eau Claire, Wisconsin, was also injured during an exchange of gunfire with responding officers and taken into custody.
-He died of self-inflicted injuries the next day.
+He died of self-inflicted gunshot head injuries the next day.

+Three handguns were found on Bergquist’s person: two 9mms (Heckler & Koch VP9 & Glock 19) & a .22-caliber Beretta 21A; only the VP9 was used in the shooting.
+After the shooting, ATF, FBI and the Boise Police Department conducted a search of Bergquist’s home and found four more guns: a North American Arms .22 Magnum revolver, a Heckler & Koch USP .45-caliber pistol, a Smith & Wesson 5906 9mm pistol and a SIG Sauer P320 .45-caliber pistol, according to the ATF report.

 Boise Towne Plaza

 During late 1997, JP Realty Inc., owner of the mall during the 1990s, began construction on a 107500 sqft shopping center in a 10 acre area adjacent to the mall, called Boise Towne Plaza.
 The shopping center's initial anchors were Circuit City and Linens 'n Things.
 An additional anchor, Old Navy, was later added on.
 A 1999 expansion added Hallmark and Famous Footwear.
 Linens 'n Things announced it would liquidate and close its remaining stores in October 2008.
 On January 16, 2009, it was announced that Circuit City would also liquidate and close remaining stores.
 On March 31, 2011, Nordstrom confirmed that Idaho's first Nordstrom Rack would open at the former Linens 'n Things building.
 The store opened on April 12, 2012.

 On April 12, 2012, at the grand opening of Nordstrom Rack, a mall spokesperson confirmed that retailer Ulta Beauty would open in one half of the former Circuit City building.
 On April 23, 2012, it was confirmed that restaurant chain Dave & Buster's would open in the remaining space left in the former Circuit City building.